pollytur/ECG/README.md

 # ECG
 Project on writing a library for ECG processing oriented on lab anymals: dogs, rabbits and mice.

+Pull the code and run ```python setup.py build``` from the root directory.
+Than you can use it as a package.

 ```from ecg_detection import ecg```

 To use it on your own dataset, change the path : ```ecg.path ='my/path'```